 As I said earlier, most companies want to hire mid or senior engineers but since that market is so tight, smart companies will hire talented entry-level people and train and mentor them, but still, such opportunities can be hard to find.

 Job hunting is hard work and can grind you down.
 It’s time-consuming and stressful.
 It will frustrate and annoy you.
-It’s why many companies pay people like me very well to do it for them.
+That’s why many companies pay people like me to do it for them.

 But here’s the good news – once you find that first job, everything gets easier.
-You’ll be doing work you enjoy, and learning from interesting people, and after a few months every recruiter in town will be filling your LinkedIn inbox with “exciting opportunities that are perfect for you.”
+You’ll be doing work you enjoy and learning from interesting people.
+After a few months every recruiter in town will be filling your LinkedIn inbox with “exciting opportunities that are perfect for you.”

 [Note: Ignore any recruiter who uses this cheesy line who doesn’t already know you, your career goals and your interests.
 It’s like me telling you I have the perfect Air Jordans for you without actually knowing your shoe size or the fact that you only wear Jimmy Choo]